anquanscan/sec-tools/README.md

 [PowerShellArmoury](https://github.com/cfalta/PowerShellArmoury): A PowerShell armoury for security guys and girls
 [sans-indexes](https://github.com/ancailliau/sans-indexes): Indexes for SANS Courses and GIAC Certifications
 [C-File-Patcher](https://github.com/JakeLoganUK/C-File-Patcher): Simply Patch a File Using C++
 [HostReconTool](https://github.com/bhitchens/HostReconTool): Tool that gathers data from local and remote Windows systems and compiles it in a SQLite database.
+[CSRF-handler](https://github.com/banujan6/CSRF-handler): A simple CSRF Token protection library for PHP.
+I t will help you to generate the random unique token and validate it to prevent CSRF attack.